Submodular Hypergraph Partitioning: Metric Relaxations and Fast Algorithms via an Improved Cut-Matching Game: Introduction

+Hypergraph partitioning is a fundamental algorithmic problem in this broader landscape.
+From an unsupervised machine learning perspective, hypergraph partitioning enables detecting significant clusters in complex higher-order networks, such as social~\cite{tsourakakis2017scalable,yang2017hypergraph} or biological networks~\cite{feng2021hypergraph, klamt2009hypergraphs}.
+From a theoretical perspective, partitioning algorithms are a fundamental primitive to be exploited in the development of divide-and-conquer methods for other hypergraphs problems.
+In contrast to graphs, where there is only one way for a partition to intersect an edge, hypergraphs admit multiple definitions for the cost of cutting a hyperedge.
+This yields a broad spectrum partitioning objectives, and allows the end-user to better design partitioning problems that fit specific applications.
+While there has been significant work on developing spectral approximation algorithms for hypergraph generalizations of conductance~\cite{chan2018spectral,lau2022cheeger,kwok2022cheeger}, with few exceptions~\cite{louis2016approximation}, little is known about the approximability of large classes of hypergraph partitioning objectives beyond this.
+Even less is known regarding fast algorithms for these tasks.

+This paper proposes \emph{a general model for partitioning hypergraphs}.
+The first half of this paper identifies a large class of hypergraph partitioning objectives, which we call \emph{polymatroidal cut functions}.
+This class is a subset of submodular cut functions previously considered by~\cite{li2017inhomogeneous, liSubmodularHypergraphsPLaplacians2018} and captures both undirected and directed versions of almost all partitioning measures found in prior theoretical work.
+We show that these objectives possess properties that imply they are particularly well-suited for \emph{approximation methods based on metric embeddings and routing multi-commodity flows}.
+This leads us to polynomial time $O(\sqrt{\log n})$-approximations for these objectives based on rounding $\ell_2^2$-metric relaxations.
+The second half of this paper constructs fast algorithms that achieve similar $O(\log n)$-approximations by \emph{generalizing the cut-matching framework} of Khandekar \etal~\cite{khandekar2007cut}.
+This produces the first almost-linear time polylogarithmic approximation for both undirected and directed hypergraph conductance.

-A hypergraph is a tuple $G=(V,E),$ where $E \subseteq 2^V$ is a set of hyperedges.
-The rank of a hyperedge $h \in E$ is its cardinality $|h|$.
-The sparsity of a hypergraph $G$ is defined as $\sparsity(G) = \sum_{h \in E} \lvert h \rvert$.
-Note that the input size required to specify a hypergraph is $O\big( \lvert V \rvert + \sparsity(G) \big)$.
-If every $h \in E$ satisfies $|h| = k$, the hypergraph $G$ is called $k$-uniform.
-In this way, an undirected graph is simply a $2$-uniform hypergraph.
-A key step to formalize a hypergraph cut problem is the definition of a suitable cut function $\delta_h: 2^h \to [0,1]$ of a hyperedge $h \in E$.
-Li and Milenkovic~\cite{liInhomogeneousHypergraphClustering2017, liSubmodularHypergraphsPLaplacians2018} propose the following general definition.
+Let us now define concepts relevant to hypergraph partitioning.
+A \emph{hypergraph} is a tuple $G = (V, E)$, where $E \subseteq 2^V$ is a set of \emph{hyperedges}.
+The \emph{rank} of a hyperedge $h \in E$ is its cardinality $\lvert h \rvert$.
+If every $h \in E$ satisfies $\lvert h \rvert = k$, the hypergraph $G$ is called \emph{$k$-uniform}.
+Hence, an undirected graph is a $2$-uniform hypergraph.
+A key step in formalizing hypergraph cut problems is to define a suitable \emph{cut function} $\delta_h: 2^h \to [0,1]$ on each hyperedge $h \in E$.
+This expresses the cost incurred when $h$ is cut by $(A, \bar{A})$ into $A \cap h$ and $\bar{A} \cap h$.
+Central to our work are submodular cut functions, defined by~\cite{li2017inhomogeneous, liSubmodularHypergraphsPLaplacians2018}: